rsmp-nordic/rsmp_sxl_vms/messages.md

 - GetBitmap: download previsouly uploaded bitmap
 - GetSnapshot: download currently displayed content as PNG
 - GetStreamingLink: get link to rtsp stream that showns the live content of display.

-## Alarms
-- Temperature: temperature is too high
-- Humidity: humnidity is too high
-Door open: door is open
-Legibility: display is hard to read, due to failed pixel or characteres failing